 Earmarked reserves are primarily the main source of financing the capital programme.
 A variety of earmarked reserves are used, but in the main the current five-year capital programme relies on New Homes Bonus Earmarked Reserve and Business Rates Growth Earmarked Reserve.

-With the continued uncertainty around local government funding it is difficult to forecast which specific resources will be used to finance capital in the longer-term, but if the current landscape were to remain unchanged then the council would continue to use these key sources of funding.
+With the continued uncertainty around local government funding it is difficult to forecast which specific resources will be used to finance capital in the longer-term, other than for there to be an even greater reliance on our earmarked reserves., but if the current landscape were to remain unchanged then the council would continue to use these key sources of funding.